LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/introduction.rst

    parameter has the methods defined within ``Cat``, and via inheritance, both of the subclasses satisfy this requirement.

-In addition to using classes to code in a polymorphic way, we can use interfaces.
+In addition to using classes to code in a polymorphic way, we can use *interfaces*.